-This wildly effective shoulder exercise targets your middle deltoids, though it also builds upon your overall physique.
+This wildly effective full shoulder workout targets your middle deltoids, though it also builds upon your overall physique.
 You can perform it in either a standing (bent-over) or seated position.

 - Start with a dumbbell in each hand (not so heavy you can’t control the weight during the movement), keeping your chest up, your back flat, your knees slightly bent, and your eyes focussed toward a fixed point on the floor.

 - Now, bend over until your core is basically parallel with the ground, and hang the dumbbells directly underneath you, all while keeping your elbows in a slightly bent position.